pauradev/pages/pages/01.Blog/06.Tutorials/02.integrate-with-woo/.revs/20200731-152443/item.md

 ---
 >#### Select each installed Webhook
-In the Webhooks menu edit both PrintAura Webhooks one at a time.
+In the Webhooks menu edit both Printaura Webhooks one at a time.

 ---
 ![](woo6.PNG)